MOD supports tax refunds

 On the 8 May 2014, the Ministry of Defence confirmed in a letter to RIFT that service personnel can claim tax refunds.
 This categorically removes any confusion which our MOD clients may have had about whether they could claim a tax refund.

-We have spent a lot of time and money fighting for the rights of service personnel to be able to claim tax refunds and also to make sure that the MOD officially confirmed what we have always known to be the case - that MOD service personnel are eligible to claim tax refunds when using their own vehicle to travel to temporary workplaces.
+We have spent a lot of time and money fighting for the rights of service personnel to be able to claim tax refunds and also to make sure that the MOD officially confirmed what we have always known to be the case - that MOD service personnel are eligible to claim a tax rebate when using their own vehicle to travel to temporary workplaces.

 Extracts of the official statement from the MOD are below: